 What internet speed do I need for VoIP?

 VoIP works through your internet connection.
-That means that you need to have some degree of high-speed internet for VoIP to work.
+That means that you need to have some degree of high-speed business broadband for VoIP to work.

 The minimum VoIP internet speed requirement is 90-100 kbps (kilobit per second) per phone.
 This must be multiplied by each further handset you wish to use at the same time.